nukkk97/NAviDrive/README.md

 # iiv_final_project
-The final project for Introduction to Intelligent Vehicles Please refer to the report.
+The final project for Introduction to Intelligent Vehicles.
+For further information, please refer to the report.